-Students may reestablish aid eligibility after termination by meeting SAP qualitative (2.0 cumulative GPA) and pace progression (completion of 67% of units attempted).
+Students may reestablish aid eligibility, if they are able to complete their program of study within 150% of the length of the program, after by meeting SAP qualitative (2.0 cumulative GPA) and pace progression (completion of 67% of units attempted).
 Once eligibility is reestablished the student will receive aid.